getbouncer/apidocs/card-scan/react-native-integration-guide/README.md

     **3b.
 Swift Configuration**

-    In your `AppDelegate.swift` file, Add an import for `CardScan`, and set your API key.
+    If your app is configured using swift, in your `AppDelegate.swift` file, Add an import for `CardVerify`, and set your API key.

     ```swift
     import UIKit